 Fire Underwriters Survey lengthy experience in evaluating fire apparatus indicates that apparatus should be designed to an acceptable standard.
-The standard that is accepted throughout Canada by Fire Underwriters Survey is the Underwriters Laboratories of Canada CAN/ULC-S515-13 titled, "Standard FOR Automobile Fire Fighting Apparatus," which has been adopted as a National Standard of Canada.
-Alternatively, NFPA 1901, the Standard for Automotive Fire Apparatus is also accepted by Fire Underwriters Survey with respect to apparatus design.
+The standard that is accepted throughout Canada by Fire Underwriters Survey is the Underwriters' Laboratories of Canada (ULC) Standard S515 (most updated version) titled, "Automobile Fire Fighting Apparatus," which was adopted as a National Standard of Canada in September 2004.
+Alternatively, NFPA 1901, the Standard for Automotive Fire Apparatus (most updated version) is also accepted by Fire Underwriters Survey with respect to apparatus design.
 Fire apparatus should be built by recognized manufacturers and tested by a suitably accredited third party.

 Fire apparatus should respond to first alarms for the first fifteen years of service.
-During this period, it has reasonably been shown that apparatus effectively responds and performs as designed without failure at least 95% of the time.
-For the next five years, it should be held in reserve status for use at major multi-alarm fires, or used as a replacement for temporarily out-of-service first line apparatus.
-Fire apparatus should be retired from service at twenty years of age.
+During this period it has reasonably been shown that apparatus effectively responds and performs as designed without failure at least 95% of the time.
+For the next five years, it should be held in reserve status for use at major fires or used as a temporary replacement for out-of-service first line apparatus.
+Apparatus should be retired from service at twenty years of age.
 Present practice indicates the recommended service periods and protocols are usually followed by the first purchaser.
-However, at the end of that period, the apparatus is either traded in on new apparatus, or sold to another fire department.
+However, at the end of that period, the apparatus is either traded in on new apparatus or sold to another fire department.
 At this juncture, the unit may have one or more faults which preclude effective use for emergency service.
 These deficiencies include:

 - a.
-Inadequate braking system,
+Inadequate braking system

 - b.
-Slow pick-up and acceleration,
+Slow pick-up and acceleration

 - c.
-Structurally weakened chassis due to constant load bearing and/or overloading,
+Structurally weakened chassis due to constant load bearing and/or overloading

 - d.
-Pump wear,
+Pump wear

-- e.
-Etc.